hcschuetz/pegeal/README.md

   Currently there are back-ends for WebGL and WebAssembly/WASM.
-  There is also a "dummy" back-end that does not generate any code, but can be used to
+  There is also a "dummy" back-end that does not generate any code, but can be used in cases where all input is numeric and thus the entire calculation can be performed immediately.

   Additional back-ends are quite easy to implement.